LinuxFan2718/selfplay/README.md

 ## Kaggle Learn course

-Most of the connect four code is from this [Kaggle Learn course](Intro to Game AI and Reinforcement Learning).
+Most of the connect four code is from this [Kaggle Learn course, Intro to Game AI and Reinforcement Learning](https://www.kaggle.com/learn/intro-to-game-ai-and-reinforcement-learning)

 Running this code requires a GPU in practice.
 Training the agent (`model.learn(total_timesteps=80000)`) takes 15m with a GPU.
 Using a CPU would take 100-1000x times longer.